About me

 My path has me deeply inquiring and exploring what healthy culture can look like amidst the cultural disintegration of these times.
 I have committed myself to making a study of village mindedness, food system resiliency, and personal healing and I am passionate about how these 3 things converge to bring beauty and aliveness to the world.

 I bring a de-colonizing, liberation oriented, compassionate, and inclusive lens to the work I do.
 The medicine path that I walk is rooted in remembrance of our interconnection with all Life.
 It is a path that honours the healing energy of the natural world, the resiliency of community, and the guidance of Spirit.
 It is a commitment to serving the life force that lives at the heart of them all.
-It is a commitment to Love and to loving.
+It is a commitment to Love and to Loving.

 To learn more about my approach as a practitioner of integrative healing, please click here.